crbanala/flappy_bird_using_genetic_algo/README.md

  <br>
 <b>References:</b>
  <br>
- Most of the code for pygame graphics and image data was taken from
+ Most of the code and image data for pygame graphics including code for controls is taken from.
  <href>https://github.com/sourabhv/FlappyBirdClone.git</href>.
   <br>
+  But most of it restructured for better understanding
  <br>